kanlanc/OpenZoning/README.md

 2. *Small-scale housing:* This dataset would allow for the development of an interactive web-based application that would allow developers to identify parcels for small-scale housing developments (1-4 units).

-### Potential future personas
-1. Affordable housing developer (trying to repeat a structure/model in the region)
-2. Community meeting with real-time scenario planning (alternative: in-person AR experience) that generates "zoning" on-the-fly
-3. Modular ADU fabricator that wants to start building _on top_ of existing structures
-4. City Planners scenario testing for the purposes of implementing a new policy or program
-5. Commercial interests in housing capacity for their workforce
-6. Software developers looking to develop the next generation of land use and real estate applications